Guide to ISAs

 - Stocks and Shares ISAs are a tax-efficient way of investing if you’re looking to put your money away for the medium to long-term (at least 5 to 10 years).
 Unlike cash ISAs, the value of your investment can go down as well as up and you may get back less than you originally invested.

 - Junior ISAs are a tax-efficient way to save for your child and can be accessed by the child when they reach 18 years of age.
-A child can only have one Junior Cash ISA and/or one Junior Stocks and Shares ISA.
+The annual Junior ISA allowance for this tax year is £4,080 and can be invested in a Junior Cash ISA, a Junior Stocks and Shares ISA, or a combination of both, providing you don’t exceed the annual limit.

 First time buyers can choose to save up to £200 a month in a Help to Buy: ISA instead.